 The financial plan section is where we will include the financial forecast we talked about earlier in this guide.

-Now that you have a clear idea of the content of a waste management services business plan, let's look at some of the tools you can use to create yours.
+Now that you have a clear idea of the content of a waste management company business plan, let's look at some of the tools you can use to create yours.

-What tool should I use to write my waste management services's business plan?
+What tool should I use to write my waste management company's business plan?

-There are two main ways of creating your waste management services business plan:
+There are two main ways of creating your waste management company business plan:

 - Using specialized business planning software,